ftsalamp/gsoc2018-IA/README.md

 ## Web-monitoring-ui

-The *web-monitoring-ui* project is a complex React front-end application that communicates with the *web-monitoring-db* Rails backend and undertakes the task of displaying pages for which snapshots exist and display their differences.
-After studying the component I decided that only the components that render the `diff views` are what our project requires.
+The *web-monitoring-ui* project is a complex React front-end application that communicates with the *web-monitoring-db* Rails backend, undertakes the task of displaying pages for which snapshots exist, and displays their differences.
+After studying the component, I decided that only the components that render the `diff views` are what our project requires.

 ## Wayback-diff

-[Wayback-diff](https://github.com/ftsalamp/wayback-diff) is the React component I created for the Google Summer of Code 2018 and will be integrated into the Wayback Machine.
-It queries the *wm-diffing-server (part of the web-monitoring-processing app)* for the differences between two captures of a webpage. *wm-diffing-server* in turn fetches the two captures from the Wayback Machine, it calculates their differences and it returns a JSON response to the component.
-Then *wayback-diff* renders the snapshots with their differences marked in the user’s browser.
+[Wayback-diff](https://github.com/ftsalamp/wayback-diff) is the React component which I created for the Google Summer of Code 2018 and will be integrated into the Wayback Machine.
+It queries the *wm-diffing-server (part of the web-monitoring-processing app)* for the differences between two captures of a webpage. *wm-diffing-server* in turn fetches the two captures from the Wayback Machine, calculates their differences and returns a JSON response to the component.
+After that, *wayback-diff* renders the snapshots with their differences marked in the user’s browser.
 This component is exported as an ES module and can be used in any React project.

-As an example project and in order to demo it’s usage I created the [wayback-diff-test repository](https://github.com/ftsalamp/wayback-diff-test).
+As an example project and in order to demo it’s usage, I created the [wayback-diff-test repository](https://github.com/ftsalamp/wayback-diff-test).
 This repository contains an empty project, as it would be initialized using the ```yarn create react-app``` command.
 It is merely importing wayback-diff and it is using it under a *BrowserRouter*.

 Trying the same thing in a minimal project my mentor created the [minimal-react-starter](https://github.com/vbanos/minimal-react-starter/tree/experiment) repository.
 There, he tried to import and use my component.
 This is where with [a Pull request](https://github.com/vbanos/minimal-react-starter/pull/1) I resolved a configuration issue with *express* thus, providing anyone with guidance if they want to use this component with express.

 ## wayback-discover-diff

-[Wayback-discover-diff](https://github.com/ftsalamp/wayback-discover-diff) is a Python server I built, running on Flask and Celery and using Redis as a database that handles and calculates the Simhash value of snapshots of webpages.
+[Wayback-discover-diff](https://github.com/ftsalamp/wayback-discover-diff) is a Python server I built which runs on Flask and Celery and uses Redis as a database that handles and calculates the Simhash value of snapshots of webpages.

-During the development of *wayback-discover-diff* my mentor and I saw that it’s execution was not fast enough to be practical to use in any use case.
+During the development of *wayback-discover-diff*, my mentor and I saw that it’s execution was not fast enough to be practical to use in any use case.
 So I started looking into making improvements in the algorithm, wherever possible.
-When all the improvements were made I wrote [a detailed report](https://drive.google.com/file/d/1dMe2f8xggzNf2T74vgiBjIFTaMOuZdDC/view?usp=sharing) describing the improvements I made and the performance boost each of them offered.
+When all the improvements were made, I wrote [a detailed report](https://drive.google.com/file/d/1dMe2f8xggzNf2T74vgiBjIFTaMOuZdDC/view?usp=sharing) describing them and the performance boost each of them offered.
 The result of my improvements brought an **94.32% improvement** of the runtime.

 ## Further work

 ### wayback-diff

+Dependent on the look of the Wayback Machine’s User Interface wayback-diff might require minor changes to its look to match the WMB’s style.

 ### wayback-discover-diff

+A feature that is missing right now from the wayback-discover-diff is to calculate how much two snapshots have changed.
+Since their Simhash value would already be calculated and in the database, getting the distance between two snapshots’ simhash values would be a very useful piece of information.
+Integrating this kind of information in the Wayback Machine would help its users identify how much a webpage has changed from a specific moment in time.
+In addition, it would help save both resources for the Internet Archive and time to its users as they would know which snapshots make sense to compare.
+Comparing snapshots that are 100% or 5% identical would not help the users gain any insights on how the page has changed.